LivelyLiz/OptFlowCam/README.md

 # OptFlowCam - A Blender Add-On for Smooth Camera Interpolation

 > **About the Add-On**
-> This add-on is an implementation of the paper "".
+> This add-on is an implementation of the paper "OptFlowCam: A 3D-Image-Flow-Based Metric in Camera Space for Camera Paths in Scenes with Extreme Scale Variations".
 It can be used to create smooth camera paths based on an algorithm that computes the "shortest" path in a special camera space.
 Its special strength is smoothly switching between different levels of detail (e.g. detail view to overview).

 ## :arrow_down: Installation